 So lets talk about Halwa next.
 I like halwas/roughly fudge in English but since most of them take a lot of time bhoono/stirring, I always chicken out.
 But this one is exceptional.
 It is prepared in a jiffy and is match made in heaven for pooris.
 I am adding lot of tips in the recipe card so you can achieve traditional look and taste.

-- I recommend making poori aata atleast an hour ahead, covered with a damp cloth in a box so it does not become dry.
+- I recommend making poori dough/aata at least an hour ahead, covered with a damp cloth in a box so it does not become dry.
 You can even do it a night before you want to serve.

 - When your guests are due to arrive, you can make small balls/pairay and keep them covered again with damp cloth and in a box.

-- Your wok should be ready with oil filled to almost half mark.
+- Your wok should be ready with oil filled to quarter at least.

 - Tarkari is easy as is but if you are serving in the morning or next day, you can place all ingredients in a sauce pan/pot and refrigerate till required.
 It just takes 20 mins for the potatoes to get tender so plan accordingly.